spoddutur/spark-notes/wsg.md

 ### Action Plan:
 - Better cache-utilisation, proper data alignment and memory latency contribute to DataAvailability issue we discussed above. - So, in order to have homogenous data architecture, spark moved from row-based storage format to support columnar in-memory data.

-### What is Spark's Vectorization?
+### What is Vectorization in Spark?
+Spark's Vectorisation is vector operation on the data which is represented in columnar format

+### How is this implemented?
+- Spark's operators are implemented via VolcanoIteratorModel.
+- Each operator implements next() method of an iterator interface.
+- Instead of returning one tuple, each next() call would now return a batch or `vector` of tuples.
-Spark's Vectorisation is nothing but batching multiple rows together in a columnar format, and each operator uses simple loops to iterate over data within a batch.
-Each next() call would thus return a batch of tuples, amortizing the cost of virtual function dispatches.
+- Each operator uses simple loops to iterate over this `vector of tuples` within a batch, amortizing the cost of virtual function dispatches.

 **Performance bechmarking:** For benchmarking, Parquet which is the most popular columnar-format for hadoop stack was considered.
 Parquet scan performance in spark 1.6 ran at the rate of 11million/sec.
 Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
 Parquet vectorized ran at about 90 million rows/sec roughly 9x faster.
 This is promising and clearly shows that this is right thing to do.
 ![image](https://user-images.githubusercontent.com/22542670/27002326-b9833618-4dfc-11e7-9730-81306d0d0a4e.png)